 Josepine Fernow has worked with research dissemination and communication for fifteen years.
 She co-ordinates activities and manages CRB’s external and internal communications.
 She is also one of the editors of Biobank Perspectives, our newsletter on current issues in biobank ethics and law.
-Josepine Fernow is also communications manager and academic co-lead of the management work package in the IMI-funded public-private partnership PREFER and leads communication work packages in the H2020 funded SIENNA and STARBIOS2 projects and contributes to communications tasks the IMI ConcePTION project.
+Josepine Fernow is also communications manager and public lead for the management work package in the IMI-funded public-private partnership PREFER and leads communication work packages in the H2020 funded SIENNA and STARBIOS2 projects and contributes to communications tasks the IMI ConcePTION project.

 Phone: +46 18 471 62 22